Some Combinatorial Identities some of which involving Harmonic Numbers: Combinatorial Identities with Harmonic Numbers

 and similarly for $y$.
 These identities therefore are in pairs: one from differentiation to $x$ and one from differentiation to $y$, in each case using one of the right side expressions in (\ref{difpow}).
 This results in the following eight combinatorial identities involving generalized harmonic numbers.\\ For integer $a\leq b $ and complex $w$, $x$, $y$:

 For $w=1$ these identities reduce to:

-Changing all $k$ into $a+b-k-1$ in the summation term reverses the order of summation and yields valid identities.
-When the offset of the generalized harmonic numbers in these identities is zero, these identities yield one traditional harmonic number identity and three combinatorial identities involving traditional harmonic numbers.\\ For nonnegative integer $n$ and complex $m$, $w$:
+Changing all $k$ into $a+b-k-1$ in the summation term reverses the direction of summation and yields valid identities.
+When the offset of the generalized harmonic numbers in these identities is zero, (\ref{harmonic1a}), (\ref{harmonic1aw1}), (\ref{harmonic3aw1}) and (\ref{harmonic4bw1}) yield one classical harmonic number identity and three combinatorial identities involving classical harmonic numbers.\\ For nonnegative integer $n$ and complex $m$, $w$:

 The identity (\ref{harmonictrad1}) is an example of harmonic number identities with polynomials or rational functions in $k$ \cite{SLL89,S90}.
 The identity (\ref{harmonictrad2}) for nonnegative integer $m$ was already listed and proved in literature \cite{GKP94,K97}.
-More complicated identities involving harmonic numbers with higher orders may be derived from the given identities by using (\ref{genharmsym}) and the following relations \cite{CD05,CF09,G61,G72}.\\ For nonnegative integer $n$ and complex $m$, $w$, $x$, $y$:
+Using the same identities but now using (\ref{genharmidef}) yields the following more general identity.\\ For nonnegative integer $n$, $p$ and complex $m$: